Blackjacx/NSURLRequest-SHLogging/README.md

 ## Installation

-NSURLRequestLogger is available through [CocoaPods](http://cocoapods.org), to install it simply add the following line to your Podfile:
+NSURLRequest+SHLogging is available through [CocoaPods](http://cocoapods.org), to install it simply add the following line to your Podfile:

-    pod "NSURLRequestLogger"
+    pod "NSURLRequest+SHLogging"

 ## License

-NSURLRequestLogger is available under the MIT license.
+NSURLRequest+SHLogging is available under the MIT license.
 See the LICENSE file for more info.